-Many people associate a bunion with a painful big toe joint with a big bump.
-Well do you know you can also get a bunion on the outside of your foot?
+Many people associate a bunion with a painful big toe joint and a big bump.
+Did you know you can also get a bunion on the outside of your foot?
 In what’s called a Tailors bunion, the fifth metatarsal deviates laterally away from your foot.
 This causes your fifth toe to deviate medially or inwards toward the other toes.
 This can cause a painful bump on the outside of your foot along with pain with 5th digit motion.
 The deformity can cause destruction and loss of cartilage in this joint along with difficulty finding comfortable shoe gear due to a wider than normal forefoot.
 Patients also may develop a bursa at the lateral aspect of the joint due to constant rubbing.

 - Appropriate shoe gear with a wide toe box